1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

-If you have a sunroof, open it up and poke around in there, too.
-Sunroofs have drains that flow water that sneaks past the seals down to the ground.
-Leaf gunk in there can make for wet headliners or worse.
+If you have a sunroof, open it up and look around in there, too, from outside the car.
+Sunroofs have drains to flow water that sneaks past the seals down and out of the car.
+Plant gunk in there can plug those drains, making wet headliners or worse.

 Less common, but more problematic: Animals may make nests under the hood.
 You may need a mechanic and an animal trapper to fully solve this problem.

-1) Styling priorities have led to manufacturers fitting wider, low-profile tires on a variety of cars.
+1) Styling priorities have led to manufacturers fitting wider, low-profile tires on many cars.
 Wide and low profile, on balance, makes a tire worse in the snow.
-Pressures to improve tire fuel economy have also worked against the snow utility of all-seasons.
+Pressures to improve tire fuel economy have also worked against the snow handling of all-seasons.

 2) Winter tires have improved their behavior from the era of knobby, loud "snows" that looked like they belonged on an army truck.
 New tread patterns and rubber compounds make them quieter on dry roads, yet even more effective on frozen stuff.

 If you choose to go with winter tires, note that vendors such as The Tire Rack and Discount Tire Direct offer packages with the tires already mounted on a new set of wheels.
-Switching the entire wheel/tire combo for the winter is more cost-effective than having two sets of tires mounted on your existing wheels twice a year.
+Changing out the entire wheel/tire combo for the winter is more cost-effective than having two sets of tires switched on and off your wheels in fall and winter

 Whatever you choose for tires, make sure there's enough tread on them as you head into winter.
 Getting through snow requires the deepest grooves possible, and worn tires on which you might have skated by in summer will put you into the ditch in the white stuff.
 See if you have enough with this coin-based test from The Tire Rack.